writethedocs/www/docs/conf/prague/2022/news/welcome.rst

 Every year, Write the Docs invites people from all across our community to come up on stage to share their insights and experience.
 We're looking for ideas and use-cases from all disciplines and roles, so whether you're a technical writer, developer, UX designer, community manager, or support professional who cares about content and communication, we want to hear from you!

-**We plan to launch our CFP in early May** for those who are excited to speak.
+**We plan to launch our CFP in early May 2022** for those who are excited to speak.
 All talks will be pre-recorded again, so you'll be able to present from anywhere!

 Start thinking about your talk proposal now, and we'll let you know as soon as the CFP opens.